-I’ve made this creamy pumpkin mousse many times to the delight of family, guests and clients alike.
+I’ve made this creamy pumpkin mousse many times to the delight of family, guests and catering clients alike.
 The best thing is it can be made a day ahead.
 Getting something done and off your checklist in advance is always welcome.
 Canned pumpkin puree makes this recipe easy.
-Read the can label and buy plain pumpkin, not pumpkin pie filling

 Jump to: